project-alice-assistant/docs/docs/skill-development/work-made-for-you.md

 <div class="userSpeech male"><strong class="slotWord">Yes</strong> thank you</div>
 <div class="aliceSpeech female">Ok, deleted</div>

 To this point, nothing big or hard.
 What if I told you that the `AnswerYesOrNo` intent is already used by many skills?
-So if you have a little chance, your skill might by the first one to catch the intent but what if the `Yes` the user is answering is not meant for your skill?
+So if you have a little chance, your skill might be the first one to catch the intent but what if the `Yes` the user is answering is not meant for your skill?
 See where I'm going?
 You need to make sure the `AnswerYesOrNo` is actually meant for your skill at this moment.
 It is important to understand that Alice doesn't lock a skill while in dialogue.
 You could hypothetically answer `What time is it` instead of `Yes` and she'd answer you, forgetting about the reminder question.

 ### The solutions
 To solve these collision issues, we have implemented what we call `dialogStates`.
 You can either do the mapping in the `__init__` method, or you can use the `IntentHandler` decorator for easier cases.